Second bounded cohomology of groups acting on $1$-manifolds and applications to spectrum problems: Algebraic irrational simplicial volume

 In the same way, we obtain new transcendental values in the spectrum of simplicial volume:

-\begin{example} Stein--Thompson groups produce irrational values of stable commutator length in the same way \cite{zhuang}.
-For example, if $G = T_{2, 3}$, then $G$ is finitely presented, perfect, and there exist elements in its lift whose $\scl$ equals $\frac{\log(3)}{\log(2)}$.
+\begin{example} Stein--Thompson groups to which Theorem \ref{thm:T} applies (see \cite{monsters}) produce irrational values of stable commutator length in the same way \cite{zhuang}.
+For example, if $G = T_{2, 3}$, then $G$ is finitely presented, has no unbounded quasimorphisms, and there exist elements in its lift whose $\scl$ equals $\frac{\log(3)}{\log(2)}$.
 Then Corollary \ref{cor:sv} produces a $4$-manifold such that $\|M\| = 48 \cdot \frac{\log(3)}{\log(2)}$.
 This confirms a conditional result of Heuer and L\"oh \cite[Corollary A.12]{spectrumv1}. \end{example}

-More generally, Corollary \ref{cor:sv} provides a way to translate many concrete examples of values of $\scl$ to values of the simplicial volume.
+More generally, Corollary \ref{cor:sv} provides a way to translate many concrete examples of values of $\scl$ to values of simplicial volume.
 We hope that this approach will be useful for showing that the full spectra of $\scl$ of finitely presented groups and simplicial volume of $4$-manifolds coincide.
 It is conjectured \cite[Question 1.1]{spectrum2} that both spectra coincide with the set of right-computable numbers: this is known to be the full spectrum of $\scl$ of recursively presented groups \cite{heuer}.

 {\textsc{Department of Mathematics, ETH Z\"urich, Switzerland}}

 {\textit{E-mail address:} \texttt{francesco.fournier@math.ethz.ch}} \\